lionturtle99/pig-dice-objects/README.md

 Code: gameBoard.addPlayer(player1);
 Expected Output: gameBoard.players{player1:, player2:}

-Test: It should end a players turn if they roll a 1 or add their roll to that players running score if they anything else
+Test: It should end a players turn if they roll a 1 or add their roll to that players running score if they roll anything other than a 1
 Code:
   Game.prototype.playerTurn() {
     if (this.currentRoll === 1) {